gaining/Resetter/README.md

-# Resetter
+# Resetter beta-0.0.6
 ![alt tag](https://github.com/gaining/Resetter/blob/master/Resetter/resetter-screenshot.png)

 It is an application built with python and pyqt that will help to reset an Ubuntu or Linux-Mint system to stock, as if it's been just installed without having to manually re-install by using a live cd/dvd image.
 It will detect packages that have been installed after the initial system install.

 # Status

-The software is currently in its early beta stage.
+- The software is currently in its early stage.
 Feedback will be greatly appreciated.
+- If you're on a version lower than beta-0.0.6, please remove resetter with "sudo apt remove resetter" to install the new one.
+- beta-0.0.6 is a milestone release that has performance improvements, new features, and critical bug fixes hence it's a lot more stable than previous versions.
+- Please check the changelog for more details.

 # How to install
 Install via deb file.
-PPA will be created later.
+PPA will be created soon as.

 # Options comparison

+MPIA means missing pre-installed apps

 <center>